javaplus/MadScientist/lessons/assembly/head.md

 It may be helpful to lower the jaw slight (CAREFUL: don't snap it!) while you guide the teeth back into place.

-Once over the ramp and settled in, you should be able to pinch the cheeks just like your auntie used to in order to center the teeth appropriately.
+Once over the ramp and settled in, you should be able to pinch the cheeks  to center the teeth appropriately.

 <img src="/lessons/images/assembly/teeth_and_ramp.jpg" alt="teeth and ramp" width=500>